KevinNovak/MSL-Bumper/README.md

         * Whether or not to wait a random amount of time after the scheduled time comes.
         * Recommended to leave enabled.
       * **min**:
-        * The minimum amount of time in seconds to wait.
+        * Minimum time to wait after the scheduled time in seconds.
       * **max**:
-        * The maximum amount of time in seconds to wait.
+        * Maximum time to wait after the scheduled time in seconds.
         * ***NOTE***: Should be less than how often the script is running according to the ```cronExpression```.

 ## Disclaimer